trimble-oss/website-modus.trimble.com/content/device-support.md

 ## Technology Stacks

 Modus currently supports developers who can leverage HTML/CSS.
-Stacks and technologies such as ….
-Are currently out of scope and will be included at a later date.
+Stacks and technologies such as Angular Material and React are currently out of scope and will be included at a later date.

 ### Mobile Applications